Garrett-R16/Elevate/README.md

 # X-Step

 This repository contains most information pertaining to the development of X-Step, a thrust-vectored model rocket.
-It is important to note that NOT EVERYTHING is published into this repository.
+It is important to note that NOT everything is published in this repository.
 If you hope to create something similar yourself, please seek additional guidance and take the necessary safety precautions.

 **Some images of the rocket:**